 The term “product liability” refers to a type of legal claim that someone has when they are injured or damaged because of a product.
 The product manufacturer, designer, seller, distributor, or other party is often to blame for your injuries, so they are “liable” for the damage or harm that they caused.
 Often, product liability arises because a product does not work properly or how it was intended to work, but not always.

 In Florida, there are several types of product liability cases.
-Each type of case requires that the person who was injured prove certain facts.
+Each type of case requires that the person who has suffered a personal injury can prove certain facts.
 You can do this with the help of a product liability attorney.

 In some situations, a product works as intended, but it is inherently dangerous by design.
 A design defect claim argues that the product was unsafe by design.
 In many situations, it is obvious after your injury that the product could have been altered to avoid your damage, but proving that there was a safer way to design the product is generally not required.